wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.16 =
+* Addition - New "hooks" feature for the plugin to allow developers to improve and expand functionality without touching the core files.
+Docs on this feature to come, still in early stages and limited functionality.
+* Addition - Products can be displayed as a grid or list view (need to add the ec_product_list.php and the new ec_product.css file to use the upgrade).
+* Bug Fix - Donation product not displaying unit price, this fixed in a layout file, update to fix.
+* Improvement - Link to account order details available in email receipts or gift cards and downloads.
+This is available in the new design files.
+* Bug Fix - Option item images available for a drop down menu now.
+Must update design files to see this change.
+* Bug Fix - Updating products, menus, categories, and manufacturers now updates the WordPress post instead of deleting and adding.
+Helpful when using the appearance -> menu page.
+* Improvement - Menu widget vertical opens automatically to the menu page you are on.
+This is only available in the new design files.
+* Addition - Custom CSS box now available to over ride the store css without accessing design css files.
+* Bug Fix - Product Details page now uses the same template as your selected store page.
+* Bug Fix - Account orders were not displaying for PHP 5.1 and lower.
+This has been corrected.
 = 1.2.15 =
 * Improvement - Added additional methods for checking administrative connection file.
 = 1.2.14 =